.

 Confusion | Impaired short-term memory |

 So, THC can be a double-edged sword.
 Some users find great peace of mind when using high-THC strains, whereas others may experience worsening symptoms.
 Moreover, research[3] shows that low doses of THC can help to quell anxiety, whereas higher doses can cause it to spike.
 For this reason, it makes sense to use moderate to low-strength strains.
-Luckily, breeders have started creating cultivars that possess lower levels of THC and higher quantities of non-psychoactive cannabinoids, such as CBD.
+This is why breeders have started creating cultivars that possess lower levels of THC and higher quantities of non-intoxicating cannabinoids, such as CBD.

 THC and the Biphasic Dose Response